elankath/mcmdesign/src/machine-controller/README.md

       - if `startcontrollers` return an error panic and exit `run`.
   - use [leaderelection.runordie](https://github.com/kubernetes/client-go/blob/master/tools/leaderelection/leaderelection.go#l218) to start a leader election and pass the previously created `run` function to the leader callbacks for `onstartedleading`. `onstartedleading` is called when a leaderelector client starts leading.

-### app.startcontrollers
+### app.StartControllers
-[app.startcontrollers](https://github.com/gardener/machine-controller-manager/blob/master/pkg/util/provider/app/app.go#l202) starts all controllers which are part fo machine controller. currently there is only one controller: the machine controller started.
+[app.StartControllers](https://github.com/gardener/machine-controller-manager/blob/v0.47.0/pkg/util/provider/app/app.go#L202) starts all controller loops which are part of the machine controller.
-- calls `getavailableresources` using the `controlcoreclientbuilder` that returns a `map[schema.groupversionresource]bool]` assigned to `availableresources`
+- calls `GetAvailableResources` using the `controlcoreclientbuilder` that returns a `map[schema.groupversionresource]bool]` assigned to `availableresources`
   - `getavailableresources` waits till the api server is running by checking its `/healthz` using `wait.pollimmediate`. keeps re-creating the client using `clientbuilder.client` method.
   - then uses `clientset.interface.discovery.serverresources` to get a `[]*metav1.apiresourcelist` (which encapsulates a `[]apiresources`) and then converts that to a `map[schema.groupversionresource]bool]` `
 - creates a `controlmachineclient` which is a client for the controller crd types (type: `versioned.interface`) using `controlmachineclientbuilder.clientordie` using `machine-controller` as client name. this client targets the control cluster - ie the cluster holding the machine cr's.